necouchman/guacamole-auth-sshkey/README.md

-# Guacamole Authentication Template
+# Guacamole SSH Key Authentication Extension
-This repository holds a working template for an authentication extension for the Guacamole Client.
+This is an extension for Guacamole that stores per-user SSH keys by decorating existing User objects and storing the keys in an underlying database.